-Three hours later they come upon another party struggling towards Duskendale, a merchant named Hibald, his serving men and a hedge knight in Hibald’s employ, Ser Shadrich, all heading in the same direction.
-Creighton suggests riding together as three blades are better than one.
-Brienne thinks to herself, four blades but holds her tongue.
-Hibald agrees.
+Creighton and Illifer continue onwards to Duskendale with Brienne.
+They come upon a merchant named Hibald, his serving men and a hedge knight in his employ, Ser Shadrich, all heading in the same direction.
+Creighton suggests riding together as three blades are better than one, to which Hibald agrees.